titu1994/tfdiffeq/README.md

 Now supports Adjoint methods for Dopri5 solver due to [PR #3](https://github.com/titu1994/tfdiffeq/pull/3) from [@eozd](https://github.com/eozd).

 As the solvers are implemented in Tensorflow, algorithms in this repository fully support running on the GPU, and are differentiable.
 Also supports prebuilt ODENet and ConvODENet tf.keras Models that can be used as is or embedded in a larger architecture.

 ## Caveats

 There are a few major limitations with this project :

 - Speed is almost the same as the PyTorch codebase (+- 2%), *if the solver is wrapped inside a `tf.device` block*.
 Runge-Kutta solvers require double dtype precision for correct gradient computations.
 Yet, Tensorflow does not provide a convenient global switch to force all created tensors to double dtype.
 So explicit casts are unavoidable.
   - Make sure to wrap the entire script in a `with tf.device('/gpu:0')` to make full utilization of the GPU.
 Or select the main components - the model, the optimizer, the dataset and the `odeint` call inside tf.device blocks locally.
-  - Convenience methods `move_to_device`, `cast_double` and the wrapper `func_cast_double` are made available from the library to make things easier on this front.
+  - Convenience method `move_to_device` is made available from the library to make things easier on this front.
-  - If type errors are thrown, use `tfdiffeq.cast_double(...)` to correct them.
+  - If type errors are thrown, correct them with `tf.cast()`
 # Notebooks to get started

 > 1) There exists a Jupyter Notebook in the examples folder, `ode_usage.ipynb` which has examples of several